iai-callgrind/iai-callgrind/docs/src/installation/prerequisites.md

 ## Debug Symbols

-It's required to run the iai-callgrind benchmarks with debugging symbols switched on.
+It's required to run the Iai-Callgrind benchmarks with debugging symbols switched on.
 For example in your `~/.cargo/config` or your project's `Cargo.toml`: